 My ASU Parent Guest Access

-My ASU Parent Guest Access is an online tool that allows students to share FERPA protected information with parents and guests.
-Students have the choice to share some or all of the information available to parents and guests.
-Find out more information about the My ASU Parent Guest Access.
+My ASU Parent Guest Access is an online tool that allows students to share FERPA-protected information with parents and guests.
+Students have the choice to share some or all of their FERPA-protected information with parents and guests.
+For more information visit My ASU Parent Guest Access.

 Student Control of Directory Information

-Unless otherwise requested, a student's name, addresses, telephone numbers, academic level, college and major will appear both in the directory of faculty, staff, and students on ASU's web directory and in the printed ASU Directory of Faculty, Staff, and Students, which is published each fall semester.
-To avoid the release of directory information in the printed directory, the appropriate form must be submitted to a Registrar site, before the end of the third week of the fall semester.
-Students may limit the release of directory information on the Web page and/or in response to general inquiries at any time, by submitting the appropriate form.
+Unless otherwise requested, a student's name, addresses, telephone numbers, academic level, college and major will appear in both the directory of faculty, staff, and students on ASU's web directory and in the printed ASU Directory of Faculty, Staff, and Students, which is published each fall semester.
+To avoid the release of directory information in the printed directory, the Withhold Directory Information Request form must be submitted to University Registrar Services before the end of the third week of the fall semester.
+Students may limit the release of directory information on the website, and/or in response to general inquiries, at any time by submitting the appropriate form.